-Pupils should expect to that the majority of their lesson will entail consolidating theoretical knowledge.
+Pupils should expect most of their lessons to entail consolidating theoretical knowledge.
 They will learn through a combination of classroom and practically based lessons.
-Pupils are required to take extensive class notes and complete a series of exam style questions on the completion of each unit.
+Pupils must take extensive class notes and complete a series of exam-style questions on each unit's completion.

 Pupils will also utilise the Everlearner online learning portal regularly to complete self-assessments.
-To secure strong practical grades it is expected that pupils will attend after school and in some instances before school clubs to develop their skills further.
+To secure strong practical grades, pupils will attend after school and in some instances before school clubs to develop their skills further.